-Push-ups are one of the most traditional and basic of all exercises.
-It not just builds upper body muscles, but also an individual's strength and stamina.
 The body parts that benefit the most by a regular routine of push-ups include the chest, shoulders, forearms and wrist area.
 Push-ups also help in developing a proper posture and a good torso.

-Push-ups are not just a part of every fitness freak's exercise regimen, but are also popular with beginners.
-As an exercise regimen, a push-up routine is religiously followed by athletes and military personnel too.
 The primary reason behind push-ups gaining such popularity is the fact that it does not require any exercise equipment!
 Push-ups target six important muscles in the body - the pectoralis, triceps, deltoid, serratus anterior, abdominal and coracobrachialis.

 Muscles Targeted By Push-ups

-The pectoralis muscle lies in the chest of the human body.
+This muscle lies in the chest of the human body.
 The pectoralis major makes up most of the chest area in the male body, whereas in the female body it lies just under the breast.
 Under the pectoralis major lies the pectoralis minor - a thin triangular muscle.
 It is an adductor muscle which facilitates the upward lift and downward push movements in push-ups.

 The deltoid is a major shoulder-joint which works prominently during the upward movement of the push-up.
 Although weak as a set, the deltoid muscles are needed for the shoulder's motion to be proper.
 Well-defined deltoid muscles are the reason behind rounded, broad shoulders that bodybuilders usually have.